vaxoncelos/node-banana/README.md

 # Node Banana

-> **Important note:** This is in very early development, highly unfinished, and is probably riddled with issues.
+> **Important note:** This is in very early development, highly unfinished, and probably has many issues.
 Use Chrome, works on my machine.

 Node Banana is node-based workflow application for generating images with NBP.
 Build image generation pipelines by connecting nodes on a visual canvas.
 Built mainly with Opus 4.5.